 - 2 egg yolks

-- Place ice cream attachment in your freezer (make sure your freezer is set at its coldest temperature) and leave overnight.
+- Place ice cream attachment in the freezer overnight.

-- Once your mixture is cold, add mixture to your ice cream maker and follow your ice cream maker instructions.
+- Add mixture to ice cream maker and follow ice cream maker instructions.

-- Once the mix has reached an ice cream consistency, remove from ice cream maker and serve (it will have a soft-serve consistency)!
-Add your preferred toppings (I added pecans).
+- Once the mix has reached an ice cream consistency, remove from ice cream maker and serve*.
+Add on preferred toppings; we recommend glazed pecan pieces.

 - Food Processor